 Motor Vehicle Accidents

 Colorado law requires that any lawsuit for injuries arising from the use or operation of a motor vehicle be filed within three (3) years from the date of the accident.
-However, as previously mentioned, in order to give yourself the best chance for success, don’t wait until right before the statute in order to contact an attorney, because an experience injury law attorney can help you get the most out of your case well before the deadline to file a lawsuit.
+However, as previously mentioned, to give yourself the best chance for success, don’t wait until right before the statute to contact an attorney, because an experienced injury law attorney can help you get the most out of your case well before the deadline to file a lawsuit.